davidlang42/taskban/docs/home.md

 There is a small amount of metadata stored in the Google Apps Script Properties Service, but this is also per user.

-Hosted directly on Google Apps Script, free for anyone to use: [https://taskban.davidlang.net](https://taskban.davidlang.net) (with optional static html iframe hosted on my home server to make the url look nice)
+Hosted directly on Google Apps Script, free for anyone to use: [https://taskban.davidlang.net](https://taskban.davidlang.net) (with optional static html iframe hosted on GitHub Pages to make the url look nice)

 But by all means, [buy me a coffee](https://ko-fi.com/davidlang42).